-Session n Four: Discussion s Background During this session, students use the information they collected and organized during Sessions Two and Three to show their understanding of a historical question.
-This activity lays the foundation for students to demonstrate Social Studies Standards 4.3.1 and 5.4.1. n also addresses the Washington State communication GLEs for fourth grade in the areas of listening 1.1.1) and contributing responsibly in a group setting (2.2.2/CCSS SL1a, SL1b).
+Session Four: Discussion Background During this session, students use the information they collected and organized during Sessions Two and Three to show their understanding of public issues.
+This activity lays the foundation for students to demonstrate Social Studies Standards 1.1.2 and 1.2.2. in also addresses the Washington State communication GLEs for fourth grade in the areas of listening 1.1.1) and contributing responsibly in a group setting (2.2.2/CCSS SL1a, SL1b).
 Original te xt from the Social Studies assessment is in bold .
 Common Core State Standards Discussion Prep □ Before the lesson, determine a type of public forum to hold with the class.
 Students can keep notes (see graphic organizer provided) on stakeholder perspectives, their positions, and their reasons.
 Some options for the forum are: A town meeting on the topic, event, issue, or question with the stakeholder positions represented (if relevant).
 Hold a debate with students role-playing multiple perspectives.
 Hold a summit with discussion around the multiple perspectives.
-Conduct a Socratic Seminar Materials Optional ☐ Digital camera to record the discussion ☐ Microphone and speaker ☐ Skype or other interactive communication resource ☐ Class Web site to post photos, videos, and other materials that document the discussion ı Learning Plan (45 minutes) - Engage Review the information students collected and organized during the previous sessions.
+Conduct a Socratic Seminar Materials Optional □ Digital camera to record the discussion □ Microphone and speaker □ Skype or other interactive communication resource □ Class Web site to post photos, videos, and other materials that document the discussion Learning Plan (45 minutes) Engage Review the information students collected and organized during the previous sessions.
 Restate the purpose of the assessment.
-Review Social Studies Standard 4.3.1 and introduce 5.4.1.
-These are learning targets about creating a historical account that is supported by sources.
-Students have been collecting information about this topic, but this will be their first opportunity to synthesize the information as a class.
+Review Social Studies Standards 1.1.2 and 1.2.2.
+These are learning targets public issues.
+Students have been collecting information about these topics, but this will be their first opportunity to synthesize the information as a class.
 Explore Hold a class discussion on the topic, event, issue, or question.
 You can enhance the discussion with technology: Amplify with a microphone and speakers.
 Engage an audience using Skype or other interactive communication resource.
 Share the discussion with a video.
 Share the discussion by posting an interview or notes on the classroom Web site.
 Extend Debrief the activity with the class as a way to prepare for upcoming work developing a paper or presentation.
 Provide a few minutes for students to reflect on their learning from the discussion.
 What important connections did they make among the various pieces of information?
-Evaluate Provide feedback to students on their skills with drawing conclusions about a historical question and using multiple sources to provide an explanation.
+Evaluate Provide feedback to students on their skills with discussing public issues.
 Do not score this session as part of the assessment.